-Intercept 1: Law Enforcement and Emergency Services Components Current Activities All staff encounters with law enforcement, on behalf of the individuals, are documented.
-MCOT staff provides CIT training for dispatch, first responders, Law Enforcement staff, court personnel, and probation personnel.
-Co-location of Clinical practitioner at the Bexar County Central Magistrate Dept. to screen, assess, and divert to outpatient mental health Jail Diversion program, sobering or detox unit or Haven for Hope Dormitory Housing pilot program.
-The Crisis Transitional Services team will provide wrap around services, case management and crisis intervention for those individuals that are not hospitalized.
+Provides Law Enforcement with an easily accessible drop off point for individuals being transferred to the Crisis Care Center.
+All staff encounters with law enforcement, on behalf of the individuals, are documented.
+Bexar County to ensure that all consumers with screening results indicating possible SMI or COPSD who are eligible for a Personal Recognizance Bond and Commercial Bonds also are assessed and consumers' MCOT staff provides CIT training for dispatch, first responders, Law Enforcement staff, court personnel, and probation personnel. needs are rapidly identified and he or she is quickly filtered into CHCS services.
+At this time, only Crisis Care Center and MCOT provide "real-time" services in the community with Co-location of Clinicians at the Bexar County Central Magistrate Dept. to screen, assess, and divert to outpatient mental health Jail Diversion program, sobering or detox unit or Haven for Hope Dormitory Housing pilot program.
+The Crisis Transitional Services team will provide wraparound services, case management and crisis intervention for those individuals that are not hospitalized. local Law Enforcement on the Intercept 1 level.
+Continue with existing programs and services; continue working with criminal justice partners.
+Continue educating about competency & mental illness.
+Encourage lawyer to research the psychiatric background of their individual to direct to the right source and avoid long time incarceration and neglect with exacerbation of mental illness symptoms.
+Incorporate the mental health crisis response needs of the Local Service Area (Bexar